KnightBytePy/KnightBytePy/README.md

 <h2 align="center"> Data Scientist Master's @ McGill | Applied ML & AI</h2>

-- 🔭 I’m currently working on **many things, check down below!
-I just finished a RAG Agent that summarizes my youtube videos on my watch list =)**
+- 🔭 I’m currently working on **a multi-modal RAG project for the Ericsson Mobility Report and next, exploring GNNs for network optimization.**

-- 🌱 I’m currently learning **Aurelien's Hands-On Machine Learning with Scikit-Learn and PyTorch (on chapter 12 - CNNs) and planning on reading AI Engineering by Chip Huyen next!
+- 🌱 I’m currently learning **About to finish Aurelien's Hands-On Machine Learning with Scikit-Learn and PyTorch.
+Planning on reading AI Engineering by Chip Huyen & Machine Learning for Wireless Communication next!
 Please give me AI/ML book suggestions,I would love to read them and continously evolve.**

 - 👯 I’m looking to collaborate on **a Data Science/ML education game that i'm working on that takes a player from a complete beginner to a Data Scientist.
 Please reach out to me if you are a Sound Engineer, Art Designer, or just have any fun ideas/levels to collab on.**